Tag: Solar Procurement

 Do not let a high total score hide a fatal issue.
 A supplier with strong technical evidence but unresolved forced-labor traceability is not an amber supplier simply because the weighted average looks acceptable.

 For a project sale, include the completed scorecard in the data room beside supplier contracts, warranty documents, technical reports, and logistics evidence.
 It helps investors see that supplier risk has been reviewed, priced, and allocated instead of left as an open diligence question.
+If the asset will be financed or refinanced, align the supplier file with the renewable energy project finance data-room checklist so warranty, delivery, and counterparty risks are visible before lender review.

 Where do current regulations change the diligence scope?